 For information about managing links, go to Managing Links.

-Open access status is provided across the Web of Science platform as a result of a partnership with ImpactStory, a not-for-profit organization that recently launched oaDOI, a knowledgebase of Open Access (OA) content.
-This knowledgebase makes it possible to discover and link to legal Gold (journal level), Hybrid Gold (open content in an otherwise paywalled journal), and Green (author self-archived) OA content.
-This partnership improves discoverability and access to article-level OA content by not only adding more links to OA content, but also by prioritizing the links to the best version of OA content when multiple versions of an article are available.
+Open access status is provided across the Web of Science platform as a result of a partnership with Impactstory, a not-for-profit organization that recently launched a knowledgebase of Open Access (OA) content.
+This knowledgebase makes it possible to discover and link to legal Gold or Bronze (free content at a publisher's website) and Green (e.g., author self-archived in a repository) OA versions.
+This partnership improves discoverability and access to article-level OA versions not only by adding more links to OA content, but also by prioritizing the links to the best version of OA content when multiple versions of an article are available.
+Always consult the copyright owner for any re-use or licensing requests.
+You can learn more about OA on Web of Science at http://info.clarivate.com/openaccess.

 Users may refine search results to identify these open access articles to ensure they can read the articles regardless of their library’s holdings.

-These values are also available for export as part of the full record.
+The following OA values are available as part of the export of the full record

 Web of Science Records